 Each month in the Textile Design Lab we welcome an industry expert who offers training in their area of expertise.
 For the month of February we have been lucky to have Maria Ogedengbe on board as our guest expert.
 Maria works across a range of disciplines, most often with projects that unite textile arts with a painter’s concerns.
 She earned her MFA from Yale University School of Art in Painting/Printmaking, and her studio, ESTUDIO mariaurora, is located in Kansas City’s West Bottoms.
 You can read more about her in our interview here.
-Note: On Saturday June 11th, 2016 Maria will be teaching Lo-temp Batik in person at the Nelson-Atkins Museum in Kansas City.

 Please enjoy this brief excerpt from Maria’s inspiring training on lo-temp batik techniques!
 Join us today in the Textile Design Lab to access the training in its entirety.